zack-bitcoin/amoveo/docs/other_blockchains/tessr.md

 * If Jerold's work was really so important, why was he only being paid 3% of the software budget?

-* If Jerold's work was so important to Tessr, how come Emanuel was working on Tessr for 6 months before Jerold became involved?
-How could a poor Emanuel work for 6 months without Jerold's help, but an Emanuel with $20 million is unable to continue without Jerold's help?
+* If Jerold's work was so important to Tessr, how come Emanuel was working on Tessr for 5 months before Jerold became involved?
+How could a poor Emanuel work for 5 months without Jerold's help, but an Emanuel with $20 million is unable to continue without Jerold's help?

+* if Jerold's work is so important, how come there is no evidence on github of him doing any work for Tessr?
+What was Jerold doing for Tessr from Febuary until July?
+Why did they employ him for 6 months?

 * Since the ICO ended 1 month before Jerold's death, almost none of the ICO money was consumed in creating Jerold's software.
 So practically 100% of the ICO money was still available to build Tessr.